-- A. Development proposals for new community and recreation facilities or extensions to or redevelopment of existing facilities will be supported provided that: - 1.
-The community facilities are of equivalent or better provision in terms of quantity, quality, accessibility and management; - 3.
-They satisfy, where relevant, the sequential test within NPPF; - 4.
-The siting, scale and design respects the character of the surrounding area, including any historic and natural assets; - 5.
-They are accessible to the community it is to serve; - 6.
-The impact on the residential amenity is acceptable; and - 7.
-There is no adverse impact on traffic generation, and adequate parking is provided on the site. - B. Development proposals, including changes of use, that will result in loss of all or part of a community facility identified at Appendix 5.5 and shown on Figure 5.5 will be resisted unless it can be demonstrated that the existing use is no longer economically viable or equivalent or better provision of the facility to be lost is made in an equally or more accessible location.
+- A. The provision of new community and leisure facilities, or the enhancement of existing facilities (identified on Figure 5.5 and listed in Appendix 5.6), will be supported where it is demonstrated that: - 1. the siting, scale and design respects the character of the surrounding area, including any historic and natural assets; and - 2. there will not be significant adverse impact on residential amenity, and there will be no additional on-street parking. - B. Development proposals, including changes of use that will result in loss of all or part of a community facility identified at Appendix 5.6 and shown on Figure 5.5 will be resisted unless it can be demonstrated that the existing use is no longer economically viable or equivalent or better provision of the facility to be lost will be available in an equally or more accessible location.